Bouvier des Flandres

 About the Bouvier des Flandres

-Standing 23 to 27 inches tall and weighing 70 to 110 pounds, the Bouvier des Flandres is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 23 to 27 inches tall and weighing 70 to 110 pounds, the Bouvier des Flandres is a large-sized dog.
+The distinctive rough, tousled beard and eyebrows give them a wise, almost professorial appearance.
+Their powerful, compact build is hidden beneath a rugged, weatherproof coat.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview